Many legal problems can be solved before they ever go to court.

 To complete the requirements of the concentration, you must satisfactorily complete three (3) of the following courses:

-- UO grad level courses related to dispute resolution (with the approval of the certification committee)
+- UO grad level courses related to dispute resolution, with approval of certification committee

 In addition to completing the curriculum referenced above, you must produce a high quality paper or project on the topic of dispute resolution.